The Obamas Are Reportedly Working On A Comedy About President Trump's Monumental Failures

-It’s rare that a former president will openly criticize the presidential policies of his successor, but in the case of Donald Trump, former POTUS Barack Obama just can’t hold back his feelings anymore.
-Now, his and the rest of the world’s hot takes about 45’s struggles with being the Commander in Chief are going to be memorialized in history, taking the form of a Netflix series.
+It’s rare that a former president will openly criticise the presidential policies of his successor, but in the case of Donald Trump, former POTUS Barack Obama just can’t hold back his feelings anymore.
+Now, his and the rest of the world’s hot takes about 45th president's struggles with being the Commander in Chief are going to be memorialised in history, taking the form of a Netflix series.

 The G Word With Adam Conover is a developing Netflix original show that will look back at Trump’s tumultuous (understatement) transition to power following his election as President of the United states.
 Based on Michael Lewis’s 2018 book The Fifth Risk, the show will see host and comedian Adam Conover (of Adam Ruins Everything fame) picking apart the president’s policies towards the Departments of Energy, Agriculture, and Commerce.